• Skip to primary navigation

 Kids' Snack Ideas

 Kids are notoriously fickle.
 This week's favorite food may be tossed aside next week with an inexplicable, "I don't like it anymore."
-Moms on TheHomeSchoolMom in the Kitchen Yahoo Group are familiar with that frustration and have suggested the following snacks to help you find something that will keep the kids happy when last week's favorite is ancient history.
+Moms in TheHomeSchoolMom in the Kitchen group are familiar with that frustration and have suggested the following snacks to help you find something that will keep the kids happy when last week's favorite is ancient history.

 Kid-friendly Snack Ideas